AntonovAnton/math.evaluation/README.md

 | Inverse Hyperbolic cotangent | arcoth, Arcoth, ARCOTH, coth\^-1, Coth\^-1, COTH\^-1 | 200 |

 #### How to evaluate a C# math expression string
-DotNetStandartMathContext is the .NET Standart 2.1 programming math context supports all constants and functions provided by the System.Math class, and supports equlity, comparision, logical boolean operators.
+DotNetStandartMathContext is the .NET Standart 2.1 programming math context supports all constants and functions provided by the System.Math and System.Numerics.Complex class, and supports equlity, comparision, logical boolean operators.

 Example of evaluating C# expression: